Latest Mesothelioma Lawsuit Updates

 Most veterans with mesothelioma are entitled to disability or pension benefits.
 Spouses and dependents may also qualify for compensation from the federal government.
 They may receive these benefits alongside private health insurance and legal settlements or verdicts.
 Veterans who worked in shipyards, construction and vehicle repair are among those who may have been exposed.
 Those who served in the Middle East, and South or Southeast Asia may have been exposed when older buildings were damaged.
 If you qualify, you can file a VA Disability Claim.

 - American Cancer Society.
 (2016, March 1).
-Social Security Disability Income for Cancer Patients.
-Retrieved from https://www.cancer.org/treatment/finding-and-paying-for-treatment/understanding-health-insurance/health-insurance-options/social-security-disability-income-for-people-with-cancer.html
+Social Security Disability Income for People with Cancer.
+Retrieved from https://www.cancer.org/treatment/finding-and-paying-for-treatment/understanding-health-insurance/government-funded-programs/social-security-disability-income-for-people-with-cancer.html

 - Barnes, J. (2019, February 22).
 Why Asbestos Litigation Won’t Go Away: Because Asbestos Won’t Go Away.
 The Conversation.
 Retrieved from https://theconversation.com/why-asbestos-litigation-wont-go-away-because-asbestos-wont-go-away-110085